-The ninth annual Cinema Under the Stars will be held the first four Fridays in August and is themed “Strange Encounters” for the variety of encounters in city, surf and outer space found in the films.
-Gates open at 8 p.m. each night, and films will be shown on the front lawn at 9 p.m.
-In case of rain, films will be shown in the Babcock Auditorium.
-Filmgoers are encouraged to arrive early and picnic on the lawn; beer and wine will be available for purchase – no outside alcohol is permitted.
+Gates open at 7 p.m. each night, and films will be shown on the front lawn at sunset.
+In case of rain, films will be shown in the museum’s auditorium.
+Filmgoers are encouraged to arrive early and picnic on the lawn.
+Beer, wine and soft drinks will be available for cash purchase; no outside alcohol is permitted.
 Well-behaved, leashed dogs are welcome.